mehtaharsh16/daniel.feldroy.com/posts/blog-revamp-2021.md

 ### What about tags?

 A number of my books and articles link to content tags.
-I'm working on getting them to work.
+I'll have them up later this week.

 ### What about comments?